scarpazza/home-assistant-konnected-tutorial/README.md

 In this step you add the alarm user interface cards to HA's Lovelace dashboards.

+Create and use a new view named 'Security' and matching url 'security'.
+This becomes important in scripts below.

-You need to create at least the control panel card.
+Then create at least the control panel card.
 In the example figure below, it's the one called "Home Alarm" in the left column.

 In addition to that, I recommend you create a history card that tracks the alarm state in the last 24 hours, displaying it against your presence at home.
 In the example below, I chart alarm status against me and my wife's presence at home.
 Presence here is detected via Zone and mobile phone sensors.